Adityad2612/First-bit-solution_Assignments/README.md

-# 📚 Book Management System – C Programming (Console Application)
+# 🏦 FirstBit Bank – Console-Based Banking Management System (Java)

-This project is a **menu-driven console based Book Management System** written in **C language using Structure and Arrays**.
+This project is a **menu-driven console banking system** written in **Core Java (No SQL / No Collections)** using **Arrays, OOP & MVC Architecture**.
-It allows users to manage books with operations like adding, removing, searching, updating, and sorting.
+It supports multiple account types and complete banking operations including loans, transactions & statements.

 ---